Item Sizing

 This property defines the initial width of a carousel item and

-unit.
+uses the px unit.
 This value can be changed either

 manually or by using a resizing method.
 Not all resizing methods